Opinion | Millennials are the poster children for government fiscal failure

 Other studies, including from the Census Bureau and the Federal Reserve Bank , have likewise found that millennials “are less well off than members of earlier generations when they were young, with lower earnings, fewer assets, and less wealth.”

-These scars are part of the reason why, even before the pandemic and accompanying recession, younger adults were already behind on major life milestones.
+These scars are part of the reason why, even before the pandemic recession, younger adults were already behind on major life milestones.

 There was a surge in young adults moving back home during and immediately after the Great Recession.
 The trend was expected to reverse eventually but never did.
 Since the pandemic began, it has supercharged: For the first time since at least the Great Depression, most young adults now live with their parents, according to the Pew Research Center.